annebrown/docs-pub/docs/tech/frameworks/mkdocs/index.md

 !!! warning

-    [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/ "Official Site") is an essential add-on framework for [MkDocs](https://www.mkdocs.org/ "Official Site"), however, to use some of its features (like breadcrumbs), they are asking for :moneybag: $15/mo  payment, for individual, non-commercial use. :face_with_raised_eyebrow:
+    [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/ "Official Site") is an essential add-on framework for [MkDocs](https://www.mkdocs.org/ "Official Site"), however, to use some of its features (like breadcrumbs), they are asking for $15/mo sponsorship payment, for individual, non-commercial use.
+These fees are waived for contributors.